ansys/pyansys-dev-guide/doc/source/how-to/continuous-integration.rst

 .. note::

     This guidance applies to CI workflows.
-It does apply to the `dependency version range <https://dev.docs.pyansys.com/how-to/packaging.html#dependency-version-range>`_.
+It does not apply to the `dependency version range <https://dev.docs.pyansys.com/how-to/packaging.html#dependency-version-range>`_.
     of the project itself.